About Hair loss conditions and treatments at Dermatology Associates of Atlanta

 During hair transplant surgery, donor hair follicles are taken from an area of the scalp containing healthy hair.
-For some patients, the follicles are taken in the form of a strip, and for other patients, we use NeoGraft®: an automated hair transplant device that uses controlled air pressure to slide out grafts without pulling or twisting during follicular unit extraction.
+For some patients, the follicles are taken in the form of a very narrow strip during the follicular unit grafting (FUG) technique.
+In this method, we use specialized suturing techniques that allow hair to grow through the suture line, covering the scar.
+For other patients, we use follicular unit extraction (FUE) with the most advanced technology available to remove the hair follicles with as little other tissue as possible.
 Once follicles are taken, they are dissected and placed in tiny incisions in balding and thinning areas.
 Donor hair follicles are usually taken from the back or side of the head because hair from these areas is naturally resistant to hormone stimulated hair loss and will remain intact throughout a patient’s lifetime.

 Other patients may be better suited for non-surgical hair restoration treatments, including the following options:

 - Red Light Laser Therapy: a device that exposes the patient’s scalp to focused, red-spectrum light, reducing inflammation and increasing the energy production around individual hair follicles.